Adis7i/Project_by_Adis/README.md

 python3 Console.py
 ```

-## Manual Mode
-When using the manual mode (CLI), be aware that the terminal session is redrawn after each command.
-It takes approximately **11 seconds** for the session to close and prevent any programs from running during this process.
-This delay ensures that the terminal is not interrupted while it is being redrawn by the *prompt_toolkit session.*

 ### Important Note
 - Please do not change the name of any file in this folder except the one that's in the *Backup* folder
 - Please run in venv for safer option, *sys.path* are being modified to ensure there is no error at importing module from another folder